 Sets the seed if randomly shuffling the order of points.

 Name of one or more metadata columns to group (color) cells by (for example, orig.ident); pass 'ident' to group by identity class

 A factor in object metadata to split the feature plot by, pass 'ident' to split by cell identity'

 Size of the points on the plot

 Slot to pull data from, should be one of 'counts', 'data', or 'scale.data'

 Convert points to raster format, default is

-Jitter for easier visualization of crowded points
+Jitter for easier visualization of crowded points (default is FALSE)

 A ggplot object

 data("pbmc_small") FeatureScatter(object = pbmc_small, feature1 = 'CD9', feature2 = 'CD3E')